dboddie-canonical-work/disgorged-docs/set-up-classic-confinement-for-a-cmake-project.rst

 ..
 34627.md

-.. \_set-up-classic-confinement-for-a-cmake-project:
+.. _set-up-classic-confinement-for-a-cmake-project:

 Set up classic confinement for a CMake project
 ==============================================

 Some snaps need to have access to system resources outside the scope allowed by strict confinement, and are unable to do this via the available interfaces.
-These snaps are configured to use classic confinement and will `need to be reviewed <process-for-reviewing-classic-confinement-snaps.md>`__ before publication in the Snap Store.
+These snaps are configured to use classic confinement and will :ref:`need to be reviewed <process-for-reviewing-classic-confinement-snaps>` before publication in the Snap Store.

 This guide shows how to enable classic confinement for a snap built with the CMake plugin.
 The example project used in this guide can be found in `this repository <https://github.com/snapcraft-docs/cmake-classic-example>`__.